wigginst/www-1/docs/source/kmeans.rst

     $ hadoop jar jar/hadoopkmeans.jar 100 3 10 2 3

-It wil firstly generate 100 data points, each one is a 3-D vector.
+Hadoop K-means wil firstly generate 100 data points, each a 3-D vector.
 The data will be saved to HDFS.
-It then generate 10 initial centroids and write them to HDFS.
-For every iteration, it loads centroids and reads key-value pairs to do computation.
-And then write new centroids back to HDFS.
+It then generates 10 initial centroids and writes them to HDFS.
+For every iteration, K-means loads centroids and reads key-value pairs to do computation, then writes new centroids back to HDFS.

 View the Results